shaurya2093/Email_Validator/README.md

 My approach will be to use an Email Validator API.

-Anyone who wants to contribute may join.
+Anyone who wants to contribute may join